 This project was supported by the Heritage Lottery Fund (HLF) and Calstock Parish Council.

 The Calstock Parish Heritage Project was initiated in 2010 to encourage the local community to understand and engage with their landscape heritage.
-Tamar Valley AONB were successful in a bid to the Heritage Lottery Fund and received a £35,500 ‘Your Heritage’ grant; without this support this successful project would not have been possible.
+Tamar Valley AONB were successful in a bid to the Heritage Lottery Fund and received a £35,500 ‘Your Heritage’ grant.

-Over the past two years, local people have attended a series of free training days in artefact identification, geophysical survey at Cotehele, field walking, building identification, and more!
+Over the following two years, local people have attended a series of free training days in , geophysical survey, field walking, building identification, and more!
 A major part of the project was a community archaeological dig at the site of the Roman fort on Church Hill, Calstock in October 2011.
 Twenty volunteers took part, and it was noted by one as “the best thing I have ever done!”

 The project was completed at the end of 2012.
-To celebrate we held an exhibition ‘Uncovering the Past’ at the Tamar Valley Centre throughout January 2013.
-Over 300 people visited and it was a real success.
-Thank you to all who came and got involved!
-The exhibition is fully transportable and is now available for anyone to have at their meeting or venue – we already have bookings for April and May and June.
-Keep checking back here for more dates!
+An exhibition ‘Uncovering the Past’ was held at the Tamar Valley Centre throughout January 2013.
+Over 300 people visited, so thank you to all who came and got involved!

 Click below to find out more about the different areas of this project: